unixjunk1e/govdata-az-cityoftempe-fmts/README.md

 Description
 ==========

-Selected datasets from the City of Tempe, AZ's open data, in SQL (PGSQL) format.
+Selected datasets from the [City of Tempe Open Tempe](https://data.tempe.gov/pages/About%20Hub "City of Tempe Open Tempe - About") in Arizona, migrated to SQL ([PostgreSQL](https://www.postgresql.org/)) format.

 Current Datasets
 ================